AssemblingTheFuture/zdynamics/content/pages/about/zenteno.md

       [**zDynamics**](https://zdynamics.org/)**: the first educational group of
       advanced robotics in Mexico**.
 At the same time, *I have worked as a software employee* in some some other companies (but I do not consider myself as a *software developer*).

+      With this in mind, I **think** I'm a human being with the ability to perform a wide variety of tasks, specially developing multidisciplinary research and development projects.
+Team-working and independence in fast-paced environments are part of my daily basis

       Nowadays, I have developed new skills and improved the already existing ones :)
        </div>
     styles:
       self: